Space settlement: Artificial gravity

-Long-term on-orbit studies have proven that zero gravity weakens bones and muscles, and upsets calcium metabolism and immune systems.
-Most people have a continual stuffy nose or sinus problems, and a few people have dramatic, incurable motion sickness.
-Most habitat designs would rotate in order to use inertial forces to simulate gravity.
-NASA studies with chickens and plants have proven that this is an effective physiological substitute for gravity.
-Turning one's head rapidly in such an environment causes a "tilt" to be sensed as one's inner ears move at different rotational rates.
-Centrifuge studies show that people get motion-sick in habitats with a rotational radius of less than 100 metres, or with a rotation rate above 3 rotations per minute.
-However, the same studies and statistical inference indicate that almost all people should be able to live comfortably in habitats with a rotational radius larger than 500 meters and below 1 RPM.
-Experienced persons were not merely more resistant to motion sickness, but could also use the effect to determine "spinward" and "antispinward" directions in the centrifuges.
+Long-term on-orbit studies have proven that zero gravity weakens bones and muscles, and affects astronaut's calcium metabolism and immune systems.
+Many astronauts experience sinus problems or nasal congestion.

+Habitat designs can involve rotation, in order to use inertial forces to simulate gravity.
+Scientific studies have been undertaken to study plant growth and responses within artificial gravity.

+Above 2 to 6 RPM, centrifuges become uncomfortable for their occupants.
+Furthermore, small centrifuge radii are associated with motion sickness.
+Experienced centrifuge inhabitants can determine "spinward" and "antispinward" directions.

 Meteoroids and dust

 The habitat would need to withstand potential impacts from space debris, meteoroids, dust, etc. Most meteoroids that strike the earth vaporize in the atmosphere.
 Without a thick protective atmosphere meteoroid strikes would pose a much greater risk to a space settlement.
-Radar will sweep the space around each habitat mapping the trajectory of debris and other man-made objects and allowing corrective actions to be taken to protect the habitat.

-In some designs (O'Neill/NASA Ames "Stanford Torus" and "Crystal palace in a Hatbox" habitat designs have a non-rotating cosmic ray shield of packed sand (~1.9 m thick) or even artificial aggregate rock (1.7 m ersatz concrete).
+In some designs (O'Neill/NASA Ames "Stanford Torus" and "Crystal palace in a Hatbox") habitat designs have a non-rotating cosmic ray shield of packed sand (~1.9 m thick) or even artificial aggregate rock (1.7 m ersatz concrete).
 Other proposals use the rock as structure and integral shielding (O'Neill, "the High Frontier".
 Sheppard, "Concrete Space Colonies"; Spaceflight, journal of the B.I.S.).
 In any of these cases, strong meteoroid protection is implied by the external radiation shell ~4.5 tonnes of rock material, per square meter.

 Note that Solar Power Satellites are proposed in the multi-GW ranges, and such energies and technologies would allow constant radar mapping of nearby 3D space out-to arbitrarily far away, limited only by effort expended to do so.

 Proposals are available to move even kilometer-sized NEOs to high Earth orbits, and reaction engines for such purposes would move a space settlement and any arbitrarily large shield, but not in any timely or rapid manner, the thrust being very low compared to the huge mass.